 - What do I need in order to practice Thai Massage? (show answer ↓)

-In order to practice Thai Massage legally, you need a massage license from whatever state you will be working in.
-To get a massage license you need to go to massage school and then pass the licensing exam of the state you will be practicing in.
+In order to practice Thai Massage legally, you need a massage license from whatever state you work in.
+To get a massage license you need to go to massage school and then pass the licensing exam of the state you will practice in.
 Certification does not fulfill the need for a massage license.
 Here’s a link with information: http://www.op.nysed.gov/prof/mt/mtlic.htm.

 - I am a yoga teacher/pilates instructor/personal trainer.
 After the Thai Massage training, can I say I am a Thai Yoga Bodyworker or Thai Bodyworker and practice Thai Massage that way? (show answer ↓)